 Although it is a breathable paint (95% breathable), which is specified for many builds, it did have that classic paint smell when wet (to my nose and to my estimation).

-It’s not the same type of paint as ECOs or other 0-VOC paints, but the EVA ingredient and possibly the unlisted polymer are contributing to that odor that is associated with “new paint smell”.
+It’s not the same type of paint as ECOs or other 0-VOC paints, but something in here is contributing to that odor that is associated with “new paint smell”.

 What are the Additives in RomaBio Paint?